c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 The compiler reserves memory for the exclusive use of **variable**.

-Note: As mentioned earlier in this book, the amount of memory allocated for an Int depends on your development environment, Xcode currently defaults to using 4-byte ints.
+**Note**: As mentioned earlier in this book, the amount of memory allocated for an Int depends on your development environment, Xcode currently defaults to using 4-byte ints.

 Each variable's bytes has a specific address.
 Figure 7-4 shows the computer's 1 gigabyte of memory.